NiralPatel-15/Online-Voting-System/README.md

-Here's a clean and professional **README template** for your **Online Voting System** project.
-It includes a project overview, features, tech stack, setup instructions, and more:

----

 # 🗳️ Online Voting System

 A secure and user-friendly web-based application that allows users to cast their votes online.
 Designed to streamline the election process digitally while maintaining transparency, accuracy, and integrity.